- Introductory balance transfer rate:0% intro APR for up to 21 months from account opening on qualifying balance transfers

 - High APR after the introductory offer ends

-- Must meet requirements to get full 21 months of 0% intro APR
+- Must meet requirements to get up to 21 months of 0% intro APR

 Additional Card Details

-- Get a 0% introductory APR for up to 21 months from account opening on purchases and qualifying balance transfers — start with a 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers, then unlock up to three additional months with on-time minimum payments during the 18-month offer and the extension period, then a 13.74% to 25.74% variable APR thereafter
+- Get a 0% introductory APR for up to 21 months from account opening on purchases and qualifying balance transfers — start with a 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers, then unlock three additional months with on-time minimum payments during the 18-month offer, then a 15.99% to 27.99% variable APR thereafter

-- Cell phone protection worth up to $600 when you pay your bill with your eligible Wells Fargo card (subject to a $25 deductible)
+- Cell phone protection against damage or theft worth up to $600 when you pay your bill with your eligible Wells Fargo card (subject to a $25 deductible)

-- Get access to My Wells Fargo Deals: earn cash back in the form of a statement credit when you use your eligible Wells Fargo card with select retailers
+- Get access to My Wells Fargo Deals: earn cash back as an account credit when you shop, dine or enjoy an experience using your eligible Wells Fargo card

 - Roadside dispatch